ZuhalAmarkhil/ZuhalAmarkhil/README.md

 | SQL & T-SQL              | MySQL                     | Tableau                         |
 | Python                   | Microsoft SQL Server      | Power BI                        |
 | R                        | NoSQL (Neo4j, MongoDB)    | Google Analytics                |

-## Get in Touch
-- Email: zuhal.amarkhil@gmail.com

-Feel free to explore my projects below and reach out if you would like to collaborate on an interesting project.

-## My Projects:
-I am currently in the process of developing some exciting projects that showcase my skills in data science and analytics.
-Stay tuned for updates, as I will be adding links to my projects here in the near future.
-In the meantime, I am open to collaborating on projects, feel free to get in touch.